ax1/scott-WP17/scott-serial/README.md

 Get data from a 433MHz radio device and return the id of the harvester sending the signal.

-This code ins itended to run on raspberry PI3
+This code is intended to run on raspberry PI3

 # Important data